top of page

 Effective couples therapy is not about keeping score.
 It is about helping both partners feel safe enough to be honest, strong enough to stay calm, and open enough to truly listen.

 At IMHA, our therapists are trained to look beneath the arguments.
-They see the emotional needs, the family histories, and the unspoken fears that fuel conflict.
-We use approaches grounded in differentiation of self, which means learning how to stay connected without losing yourself and how to stand firm without cutting the other person off.
+They see the emotional needs, family histories, and unspoken fears that fuel conflict.
+We use approaches grounded in differentiation of self.
+This means learning how to stay connected without losing yourself and how to stand firm without cutting the other person off.

 When couples experience this shift, things start to change: